sivasdp/sivasdp/README.md

 ## About Me

-I am an Associate Data Scientist with a passion for leveraging machine learning and artificial intelligence to solve real-world problems.
+I am an Associate Data Scientist (GEN AI) with a passion for leveraging machine learning and artificial intelligence to solve real-world problems.
 With experience in developing predictive models, conducting research in AI, and implementing innovative projects, I bring expertise in data science, machine learning, and deep learning to drive impactful solutions.

 ## Work Experience